nickbrandt/GitLab/doc/administration/troubleshooting/tracing_correlation_id.md

 ### Getting the correlation ID in your browser

-You can use your browser's developer tools to monitor and inspect network activity on site that you're visiting.
-See below links for network monitor documenation for a few different popular browsers.
+You can use your browser's developer tools to monitor and inspect network activity with the site that you're visiting.
+See the links below for network monitoring documenation for some popular browsers.

 - [Network Monitor - Firefox Developer Tools](https://developer.mozilla.org/en-US/docs/Tools/Network_Monitor)
 - [Inspect Network Activity In Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools/network/)
 - [Safari Web Development Tools](https://developer.apple.com/safari/tools/)
 - [Microsoft Edge Network panel](https://docs.microsoft.com/en-us/microsoft-edge/devtools-guide/network#request-details)

+To locate a relevant request and view its correlation ID:

-Some actions in GitLab will redirect you quickly after you submit a form, so you will want to enable persistent logging in your network monitor.
-Then you'll want to click on the request in question for more details (it might help to filter to "document" requests), go to the "headers" section and look for the _response_ headers.
+1. Enable persistent logging in your network monitor.
+Some actions in GitLab will redirect you quickly after you submit a form, so this will help capture all relevant activity.
+1. To help isolate the requests you are looking for, you can filter for "document" requests.
+1. Click the request of interest to view further detail.
+1. Go to the "headers" section and look for _response_ headers.
 There you should find an `x-request-id` header with a randomly generated value.

-Below is an example:
+See the following example:

 ![Firefox's network monitor showing an request id header](img/network_monitor_xid.png)